shen-y21/Data-Driven-Dimension-Reduction/README.md

    - Provides baseline comparison

 ## Getting Started
-1. Ensure all dependencies are installed
+1. Ensure all dependencies are installed:
+   - Gurobi
+   - YALMIP
 2. Place your data in the `data_set` folder
 3. Run `main_training.m` to begin the training process
 4. View results in the `results` folder
 5. Use visualization tools to analyze outputs

-## Contact
-For questions, suggestions, or collaborations, please contact us.

 ---